bebasid/bebasid/README.en.md

 ## Contributing, Question and Request

-Look [CONTRIBUTING](https://github.com/bebasid/bebasid/blob/master/CONTRIBUTING.md) for the contributing guidelines.
+Look [CONTRIBUTING](https://github.com/bebasid/bebasid/blob/master/CONTRIBUTING.md) for the guidelines.

 If you have any request or bug report, please [open a new issue](https://github.com/bebasid/bebasid/issues/new/choose).

 ## Frequently Asked Question

-If you face any problem in using bebasid, please consult to [FAQ](https://github.com/bebasid/bebasid/blob/master/dev/readme/FAQ.md) before asking the problem in Discord or before opening a new issue.
+If you have any problem in using bebasid/bebasin, please consult to [FAQ](https://github.com/bebasid/bebasid/blob/master/dev/readme/FAQ.md) before asking the problem in Discord or opening a new issue.

-## Buy Us a Coffee
+## Support Us!

 Help us to maintain this project by donating.
 You can send any nominal to the QRIS code below.
 The donation will be used for the project development.